purescript-contrib/purescript-argonaut-core/README.md

 both in terms of speed and memory churn.

 Much of the design of Argonaut follows naturally from this design decision.

-### Types

-The most important type in this library is, of course, `Json`, which is the type of JSON data in its native JavaScript representation.

-As the (hypothetical) algebraic data type declaration above indicates, there are six possibilities for a JSON value: it can be `null`, a string, a number, a boolean, an array of JSON values, or an object mapping string keys to JSON values.

-For convenience, and to ensure that values have the appropriate underlying data representations, Argonaut also declares types for each of these individual possibilities, whose names correspond to the data constructor names above.

-Therefore, `JString`, `JNumber`, and `JBoolean` are synonyms for the primitive PureScript types `String`, `Number`, and `Boolean` respectively; `JArray` is a synonym for `Array Json`; and `JObject` is a synonym for `StrMap Json`.
-Argonaut defines a type `JNull` as the type of the `null` value in JavaScript.

 ### Introducing Json values